Sep9

 “Teaches how we often fight with who we want to be, verses who God has chosen us to be.
 (Who lands where is God’s job, our job is to be faithful right where God has us.)” ⇒ Or we fight with what we want to achieve, verses what God grants to us.
 Or where we thought we would be at this time, verses where we are.
 Sometimes we get mad because were serving in children’s ministry, or were out in the sweeping the parking lot, or were an usher, or were working in the kitchen.
 That we should be doing something more important by now.
 Or were wondering when are we going to get the recognition we deserve.

-“Warns if not careful we can look at greatness the way the world looks at greatness by way of power and achievements.” ⇒ The world often defines greatness by a person’s accomplishments, power, recognition, and prestige.
-As an example, some people consider Alexander the Great, Benjamin Franklin, Alexander Graham Bell, Thomas Edison, and Einstein to be great because of their accomplishments.
-Others think of greatness as all about power.
-As in Caesars Augustus.
-Or as in United States presidents.
-Washington, Lincoln, Roosevelt, Kennedy, etc. Some define greatness by how much money you have, the car you drive, the house you own.
-Some define greatness by how quickly you climb the corporate ladder in becoming a boss, manager, CEO, president. etc. Some see greatness based on how well you hone your craft, practice your sport, leave your mark on society, push through obstacles and break down barriers.
+“Warns if not careful we can look at greatness the way the world looks at greatness by way of power and success.” ⇒ The world defines greatness by way of power, fame, and recognition.
+Others define greatness by a person’s accomplishments.
+For example, Steve Jobs built Apple into a company that would become the first trillion-dollar company in the United States.
+Or Thomas Edison who invented the light bulb.
+Which is considered one of the most significant contributions to modern life.
+Or Albert Einstein who is known for General Theory of Relativity, which revolutionized physics.
+Einstein’s work helped explain how gravity and motion affect time and space.
+Some people define greatness by power.
+For example, the President of the United States is considered to be in the most powerful position in the world.
+Some define greatness by how much money you have, the car you drive, the house you own.
+Some people define greatness by how quickly someone climbs the ladder of a large corporation, becoming CEO and president.
+Some see greatness based on how well you dominate a sport.
+Michael Jordan and LeBron James are considered the greatest basketball players ever.
+Others see greatness by how you leave your mark on the world, push through obstacles, and break down barriers.
 Some see greatness as being on top of the charts, trophies, awards, magazines covers, etc. We live in a world that has a me-mentality.
 That it’s all about success, independance, popularity.
-But the Bible tells us that true greatness is being a servant, and the greatest person of all time is Jesus Christ.
+We also see it in the Church.
+Who has the largest congregation, who sells the most books, who has the best music program.
+The Apostle Paul confronted the same issue in the Corinthian church when he wrote; “My brothers and sisters, some from Chloe’s household have informed me that there are quarrels among you.
+What I mean is this: One of you says, “I follow Paul”; another, “I follow Apollos”; another, “I follow Cephas”; still another, “I follow Christ.”-(1-Corn.
+1:11-12) The Bible tells us that true greatness is being a servant, and the greatest person of all time is Jesus Christ.
 Being a servant is having an attitude exemplified by Christ, “Who, being in very nature God, did not consider equality with God something to be used to his own advantage; rather, he made himself nothing by taking the very nature of a servant, being made in human likeness.”
 (Philippians 2:6-7)

 “Even today, we often come with a prideful and competitive spirit in comparing ourselves to others in how close we are to the Lord.
 How much bible knowledge we have.
 How many verses we can quote.
 How many people we brought to Jesus.
 Or how big our church and ministry is.” ⇒ Often times we want to reach the lost for Christ, but not always for the right reasons.
 It isn’t because we necessarily love them and care about them, or our hearts hurt for them.
 We want to reach them because it will improve our image, meet our church quota, bills.
 Improve our radio, television, and internet promotion and advertising.